pleabargain/EnglishHelpsYourCareer/idioms.md

 # Rake someone over the coals
 *  (USA) If you rake someone over the coals, you criticize or scold them severely.
 # Rank and file
-*  The rank and file are the ordinary members of a company, organisation, etc, excluding the managers and directors.
+*  The rank and file are the ordinary members of a company, organization, etc, excluding the managers and directors.
 # Rat race
 *  The rat race is the ruthless, competitive struggle for success in work, etc.
 # Rather you than me